Video game voice actors slam SAG-AFTRA's controversial AI deal

 Video game voice actors have been raising concerns about the use of AI voices in games, after the actors’ union SAG-AFTRA announced a deal with an AI company yesterday (January 9).

-In a statement, SAG-AFTRA announced that they have reached a “groundbreaking AI voice agreement”.
+In a statement, SAG-AFTRA announced that it has reached a “groundbreaking AI voice agreement”.
 According to the statement, this agreement will allow Replica Studios, a leading artificial intelligence voice technology company, to “engage SAG-AFTRA members under a fair, ethical agreement to safely create and license a digital replica of their voice.”

 These voices can then be used in “video game development and other interactive media projects from pre-production to final release”.